issacruskin55/CI517-Game-Engine-Fundamentals/README.md

 # CI517-Game-Engine-Fundamentals

-All source code in "CI517-Game-Engine-Fundamentals/src" All assets in "CI517-Game-Engine-Fundamentals/res"
+All source code in "CI517-Game-Engine-Fundamentals/src" \n All assets in "CI517-Game-Engine-Fundamentals/res"